 - Or, swap in ground turkey or chicken instead of ground beef.

-- Use half ground beef, half black beans for the filling.
+- Use half ground beef and half black beans for the filling.
 Smash the beans a bit with a wooden spoon to keep them from rolling out of the filling.